ianclarke03/perntest/README.md

 # Test PERN Stack Application

+make sure you have Node.js installed before running these commands

 ## Server

 1. **Install TypeScript globally if you haven't already done so:** npm install -g typescript